FlowFuse/flowfuse/docs/admin/introduction.md

 Stripe Product/Price - allowing each type to have a different monthly price associated with it.

-The Instance Types page shows what types are current active, how many stacks each type has assigned to it, and how many instances have been created of that type.
+The Instance Types page shows what types are currently active, how many stacks each type has been assigned to it, and how many instances have been created of that type.

 Whenever a new Instance Type is created, it will need to be manually enabled for